10 Ways to Celebrate Hispanic Heritage Month in Your Classroom

 Students can play Rayuela in the school yard.
 You will need chalk, a small rock or toy that can be used as a marker, and lots of energy to jump!
 Follow the instructions in this video and have fun jumping and counting.

-And for older students….
-Hispanic Heritage Month provides a platform to learn about the influence that Latin, Spanish and Caribbean people have had on your country and the world.
-Discuss important personalities that have influenced your community or your country or made a global impact.
+For older students, Hispanic Heritage Month provides a platform to learn about the influence that Latino, Spanish and Caribbean people have had on the United States and the world.
+Discuss important figures with your classroom that have influenced your community, country or who’ve made a global impact.
 Here are some pages to get the discussion started:

 Students can select personalities to present to the class.
 Explore their influence and how they represent the communities they come from.

-Organise a cooking night or cooking activity with students to learn how to make some simple Hispano-American Cuisine – include families if possible and enjoy the most delicious and simple dishes.
-Check out Sweet and Sour Fruits and Arepas in our Recipe Cards.
+Organize a cooking night or cooking activity with your students to learn how to make delicious, yet simple Hispano-American dishes.
+Include families, if possible, and enjoy easy-to-make recipes, like arepas and sweet and sour fruits!
+Explore our Meg Spanish Recipe Cards here.

 A great way to feel closer to a culture or community is to learn their language.
-Spanish is widely spoken in Latin-American countries, and you can bring some Spanish words into the classroom, schools, or even students’ homes.
-Create bilingual labels to place around the classroom.
-Name daily used school supplies or classroom objects.
-Encourage students and parents to make similar labels and set them up around the house.
+Bring some Spanish words into your classroom, school, or even your students’ homes using our colorful, printable bilingual labels.
+Label everyday school supplies or classroom items, and encourage students and parents to make similar labels and set them up around the house.
 We provide bilingual labels that you can use in the classroom—check them out here!

-Bring Hispano America into the classroom by having selected spaces to share artefacts from this community.
-Flags, toys, images or fauna and flora from ecosystems in Latin America and Spain, Papel Picado in the best Mexican style, or the most colourful masks ready for any Carnival.
+Bring Hispano-America into the classroom by using selected spaces to share artifacts, such as flags, toys, images, fauna and flora from ecosystems in Latin America and Spain, papel picado in the traditional Mexican style, or colorful masks ready for any carnaval.
 Use the following links to get some ideas for your classroom space:

-– Hispano-American flags and their meaning.
-Assign students the creation of one flag from Latin-America or Spain.
-Students can present the colors, symbols and the meaning behind them to each other.
-Each country represents their values and perspectives in their national symbols, and this is a great opportunity to get a better understanding of them.
+- Hispano-American flags and their meaning — Challenge your students to create a flag from Latin-America or Spain.
+Encourage students to discuss the colors, symbols and the significance behind them.
+Each country represents their values and perspectives in their national symbols, and this is exercise is great opportunity to get a better understanding of them.

-– Learn more about the Carnival de Humahuaca.
-Watch this video with instructions to make a shiny and colourful mask.
-Encourage students to add their favourite colors and modify the designs.
+- Learn more about the Carnaval de Humahuaca — Watch this video with instructions on how to make these beautiful, colorful masks.
+Encourage students to get creative and customize their designs with their favorite colors.